billkarsh/SpikeGLX/Markdown/SyncTab_Help.md

 frequency/period analyzer, then enter that value in the `Measured period` box.
 If you have not measured it, enter **1** in the box.

+>The calibration procedure measures the rates of clocks relative to the square wave generator clock.
+You should use the same generator for real runs that you use for the calibration.

 --------

-## Imec SMA Connector
+## Imec, OneBox SMA Connectors

-Each imec BS cards has a single SMA connector on its front panel.
+Each imec PXI BS card has a single SMA connector 'TRIG' on its front panel.
+Each OneBox has a Sync connector on its back panel 'SMA 1.'

 In a PXI chassis you might have more than one imec BS module.
 However, the modules share the (input/output) sync signal on chassis backplane